Boulanger Brass Desk Lamp

 Manufacturer: Société Anonyme Boulanger, Liège, Belgium.

-Other versions: Made in a few varieties.
+Other versions: This S.A.
+Boulanger brass desk lamp exists in a few varieties.
 Completely made of brass and made with a different base; a rectangular one.
-This lamp is model 4340, as labeled.
+This lamp is model 4340, as labelled.
 The lampshade was also used for several floor lamps.

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
 Boulanger ended business somewhere in the early 1980s.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.
 The company is not to be confused by the other Boulanger company from Belgium: Les Ateliers Boulanger NV from Brussels.
 More info about the company over here.